 Resolution is closely tied with reflection.
 It’s relevant in the way a dream directly suggests something or helps you tap your deeper wisdom or ability, or how it influences the course of future events or connects with them.
-It’s a two-way street, so be sure to read that chapter:
+You can find lessons of resolution here:

 Dreams can act as simulations.
 They help you answer questions, resolve issues, and solve problems.
 They ask, “What if?”

 - What if you marry (or married) your high school sweetheart, or pursue a different career?